JuliaLang/julia/doc/src/manual/modules.md

 import NiceStuff
 ```

-would bring *only* the module name into scope.
-Users would need to use `NiceStuff.DOG`, `NiceStuff.Dog`, and `NiceStuff.nice` to access its symbols.
+brings *only* the module name into scope.
+Users would need to use `NiceStuff.DOG`, `NiceStuff.Dog`, and `NiceStuff.nice` to access its contents.
 Usually, `import ModuleName` is used in contexts when the user wants to keep the namespace clean.

-You can combine multiple `using` and `import` statements of the same kind in a comma-separated expression, eg
+You can combine multiple `using` and `import` statements of the same kind in a comma-separated expression, e.g.

 ```julia
 using LinearAlgebra, Statistics
 ```

-### `using` and `import` with specific symbols, and adding methods
+### `using` and `import` with specific identifiers, and adding methods

-When `using ModuleName:` or `import ModuleName:` is followed by a comma-separated list of symbols, the module is loaded, but *only those specific symbols are brought into the namespace* by this specific statement.
+When `using ModuleName:` or `import ModuleName:` is followed by a comma-separated list of names, the module is loaded, but *only those specific names are brought into the namespace* by the statement.
 For example,

 ```julia
 using NiceStuff: nice, DOG
 ```

-will import those two specific symbols.
+will import the names `nice` and `DOG`.

 Importantly, the module name `NiceStuff` will *not* be in the namespace.
 If you want to make it accessible, you have to list it explicitly, as
 ```julia
 using NiceStuff: nice, DOG, NiceStuff
 ```

-Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f` *without a module path*.
-That is to say, the following example will not work as intended:
+Julia has two forms for seemingly the same thing because only `import ModuleName: f` allows adding methods to `f`
+*without a module path*.
+That is to say, the following example will give an error:

 ```julia
 using NiceStuff: nice